-This policy addresses how we aim to prevent, address, and respond to student bullying behaviour.
-Our school recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable.
-These other inappropriate behaviours will be managed in accordance with our Child Safe Policy, Child Safety Code of Conduct, Student Wellbeing and Engagement Policy, and Inclusion and Diversity Policy (includes Equal Opportunity & Sexual Harassment).
+This policy addresses how MEC aims to prevent, address and respond to student bullying behaviour.
+MEC recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
+These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy.

 This policy applies to all school activities, including camps and excursions.
-It also applies to bullying behaviour between students that occurs outside of school hours, where the behaviour impacts on student's wellbeing and safety at school.
+It also applies to bullying behaviour between students that occurs outside of school hours, where the behaviour impacts on student wellbeing and safety at school.

-POLICY Definitions
+POLICY

-Bullying
+Definitions Bullying

-In 2018 the Education Council of the Council of Australian Governments endorsed the following definitions of bullying for use by all Australian schools:
+In 2018 the Education Council of the Council of Australian Governments endorsed the following definition of bullying for use by all Australian schools:

-- Bullying is an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
-It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening. - Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
-Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records). - Bullying of any form or for any reason can have immediate, medium, and long-term effects on those involved, including bystanders.
+Bullying is an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
+It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening.

+Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
+Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records).

+Bullying of any form or for any reason can have immediate, medium and long-term effects on those involved, including bystanders.
 Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.

-Bullying has 3 main features:
+Bullying has three main features:

-- It involves a misuse of power in a relationship. - It is ongoing and repeated, and - It involves behaviours that can cause harm.
+- It involves a misuse of power in a relationship. - It is ongoing and repeated. - It involves behaviours that can cause harm.